tompaana/teams-app-net-core-sample/README.md

 **Channels** (such as Microsoft Teams, Slack etc.) under **BOT MANAGEMENT** of the **Bot Channels Registration** resource in - you guessed it! - **Azure Portal**?
 You did?
 Good.

+Let's move o...SH*T!
+Five things.
+Five things to remember.
+If your bot's not co-operative in Teams, then check the value of the `botId` property in `bots` array - that needs to match your `MicrosoftAppId`.
+That's how the Teams know to which bot to pass the messages to.

+That's it!

 ### No content shown on tabs ###

 Microsoft Teams app manifest contains a property (array) named `validDomains`, which lists the